geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 If you come from a background dealing with (x,y) coordinates with lines and graphs like in a math class you might notice something odd here.
-In math classes when we plot lines we usually draw a graph with the origin `(0,0)` in the bottom left, and two: one for `x` extending to the right, and one for `y` extending up.
+In math classes we draw a graph with the origin `(0,0)` in the bottom left corner.

-If we plotted each `board[row][column]` index as points on a graph we would see something different than we're used to seeing in math.
-In math graphs the `y` coordinates start at zero in the bottom left and their values increase as they go up.
-The way we access our array the row `"y"` coordinates start at `0` at the top and they increase as they go down.
-This is a common thing in computer graphics.
-Often in computer graphics the top of the screen is where the zero value for y-coordinates start, and the y-coordinates increase as you move from the top of the screen toward the bottom.
+The graph has two axes: one for `x` extending to the right, and one for `y` extending up.
+In a math graph y values start at zero at the bottom and increase as they go up.
+In our Tic Tac Toe grid our "y" row indexes go up in the opposite direction.
+Our vertical row coordinates start at zero at the top of the grid, and they increase as they go toward the bottom.

+Often in computer graphics the top of the screen is where y-coordinates start.
+They start at the top as zero and increase as they move down the screen.
+Think of it like the way you read a book.
+You start at the top left corner of a page and read left-to-right, then top-to-bottom.

 Since I'm personally used to y-coordinates increasing as they go up I strive to refer to array indexes with the words "row" and "column," especially in